Imsharad/geometrik-ai-course-nextjs/memory-bank/progress.md

 ## Recent Decisions
 - Decided to use Cursor Rules to enhance AI assistance during development
 - Established memory-bank structure for maintaining project context
+- Decided to implement Case Studies using file-based Markdown approach rather than a CMS

 ## Learning & Insights
 - Next.js App Router provides better server-side rendering capabilities
 - Cursor Rules can significantly enhance development workflow with AI assistance
+- Framer Motion will be used for advanced animations on Case Studies page

 *This document should be updated regularly as tasks are completed and new milestones are reached.*